 As described above, the majority of injuries will recover spontaneously over several days.
 In these situations, it is expected that an athlete will proceed progressively through a stepwise return to play strategy.
 During this period of recovery, while symptomatically following an injury, it is important to emphasize to the student-athlete that physical AND cognitive rest is required.
 Activities that require concentration and attention (eg, classroom work, test taking, reading, working on a computer, computer games, video games, text messaging, watching TV, listening to music, etc.) may exacerbate symptoms and possibly delay recovery.
 In such cases, apart from limiting relevant physical and cognitive activities (and other risk-taking opportunities for re-injury), while symptomatic, no further intervention is required during the period of recovery, and the athlete typically resumes sport without further problem.

 A Head Injury Assessment form (use alternative forms 1-4) will be utilized until student-athlete is symptom free.
 Results will be recorded daily on the Head Injury / Graded Symptoms Checklist (Appendix K).

 Return to play protocol following a concussion follows a stepwise process as outlined in Table 1.

-With this stepwise progression, the athlete should continue to proceed to the next level if asymptomatic at the current level.
-Generally, each step should take 24 hours so that an athlete would take approximately one week to proceed through the full rehabilitation protocol once they are asymptomatic at rest and with provocative exercise.
+With this stepwise progression, the student-athlete should continue to proceed to the next level if asymptomatic at the current level.
+Generally, each step should take 24 hours so that a student- athlete would take approximately one week to proceed through the full rehabilitation protocol once they are asymptomatic at rest and with provocative exercise.
 If any post-concussion symptoms occur while in the stepwise program, then the patient should drop back to the previous asymptomatic level and try to progress again after a further 24-hour period of rest has passed.